ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Today, we have many choices with cross-training/CrossFit shoes that promise to do everything and anything.

 Fitness enthusiasts know the importance of having a high-performance shoe that will protect their feet and keep them balanced during many activities in the gym.

-I first learned of NoBull shoes when I noticed somebody in the gym wearing them and I started seeing people on Instagram wearing them in their videos.
+I first learned of NOBULL shoes’ popularity when I noticed somebody in the gym wearing them and I started seeing more and more people on Instagram wearing them in their videos.

-Since their launch in 2015, Nobull has gained a massive following.
+Since its launch in 2015, NOBULL has gained a massive following.
 Mainly people who like a more minimalist shoe and maybe are tired of the overly hyper promotional buzz that usually comes with workout footwear.

 NOBULL offers a full line of sportswear for both men and women.
 Their line of shoes includes trainers, runners, lifters, cyclers, and slides.